Preserving a Paradise: The OWU Connection

 Since then, trash in streams has diminished and more is being recycled—exactly what Geoporter was set up to accomplish.

 To spread the word about the success and encourage others to embrace the technology, Work turned to her alma mater.
-She contacted Krygier, who had first taught her GIS, and his new colleague, Nathan Amador Rowley, and asked: Would Ohio Wesleyan students be interested in working with Geoporter?
+She contacted Krygier, who had first taught her GIS, and his new colleague, Nathan Rowley, and asked: Would Ohio Wesleyan students be interested in working with Geoporter?

 The idea jelled when Work returned to the states in 2014 to be inducted into the Ohio Wesleyan Athletic Hall of Fame for her starring role on the Battling Bishops’ national title-winning women’s soccer teams of 2001 and 2002.
-She talked up her GIS project with Ohio Wesleyan President Rock Jones and by 2015, Amador, with Krygier’s help, was offering a travel-learning course to Costa Rica.
+She talked up her GIS project with Ohio Wesleyan President Rock Jones and by 2015, Rowley, with Krygier’s help, was offering a travel-learning course to Costa Rica.
 Such courses are a core element of The OWU Connection, helping students connect classroom learning with real-world practice in global settings.

 “I still feel such a connection to the students at Ohio Wesleyan,” Work says.
 “I wanted them to see what I’m doing with my degree and to instill in students that you can apply your knowledge to anything and, if you have a passion, follow it.”

-The proposal had clicked with Amador, an assistant professor of geology and geography who’d begun working at Ohio Wesleyan in 2014.
+The proposal had clicked with Rowley, an assistant professor of geology and geography who’d begun working at Ohio Wesleyan in 2014.
 He was teaching Environmental Alterations, a required class for environmental studies majors, and added the Costa Rica portion as an option for additional class credit.

-“What Amy does embodies the point of the course, which is how humans impact the environment,” Amador says.
+“What Amy does embodies the point of the course, which is how humans impact the environment,” Rowley says.
 “And it ties together the whole idea of being at Ohio Wesleyan, which is that graduation isn’t the end of your involvement with the University community.”

-By December 2015, five students, along with Amador and Krygier, were bumping along the mostly unpaved roads of Costa Rica.
+By December 2015, five students, along with Rowley and Krygier, were bumping along the mostly unpaved roads of Costa Rica.
 Each had completed an environmental project centered on the country before their trip, and their 11-day visit expanded on those projects.

 Madeleine Coalmer ’18 examined the effects of ecotourism, global warming, and climate change on water supplies in Costa Rica.
 She wanted to find out what could be done in the future to reduce yearly water shortages during the dry season.
 She soon realized that even her use of water at home in Youngstown, Ohio, could ultimately affect the water supply in Central America.